-In addition, the Authority recommends that SunWater's forecast total non-direct operating costs should be reduced by a compounding 1.5% per annum (based on the Authority's view that nonlabour productivity gains are achievable in line with labour productivity gains).
+In addition, the Authority recommended that SunWater's forecast total non-direct operating costs should be reduced by a compounding 1.5% per annum (based on the Authority's view that non-labour productivity gains are achievable in line with labour productivity gains).

-The Authority has also reviewed the allocation of non-direct costs to irrigation service contracts.
+The Authority also reviewed the allocation of non-direct costs to irrigation service contracts.